Montmartre, Place du Tertre, Sacré-Coeur Paris – History & Cultural Heritage

 Sacré-Coeur in Paris, Place du Tertre… the history of Montmartre goes back a long way.
 Archaeological excavations have shown that Montmartre was inhabited from at least Gallo-Roman times.
 Old texts refer to Mount Mars.

-In 1134, King Louis VI erected the church of Saint-Pierre de Montmartre and founded the Royal Abbey of Montmartre, which was a monastery of the Benedictine order.
-It became a popular pilgrimage site, partly because it was told that Saint Denis had been decapitated where the chapel Martyrium was built.
+In 1134, King Louis VI erected the church of Saint-Pierre de Montmartre and founded the Royal Abbey of Montmartre, a monastery of the Benedictine order.
+It became a popular pilgrimage site, partly because Saint Denis had been decapitated where the chapel Martyrium was erected.
 The monastery covered most of the hill at the time.
 Unfortunately, the Abbey was destroyed during the French Revolution.

 In its ‘recent’ heyday in the 19th and 20th centuries, the Belle Époque, Montmartre was really ‘hot’ in Paris.
 Painters have always come here to socialise and share their ideas about art – it was a cultural melting pot and, in many respects, still is!

-Many famous artists have over their years made Montmartre’s cafés their home in Paris.
-This includes painters of world-class such as Édouard Manet, Claude Monet, Edgar Degas, Henri de Toulouse-Lautrec, Pierre-Auguste Renoir, Vicent Van Gogh, Pablo Picasso, Amedeo Modigliani, Salvador Dalí, and Joan Miró.
+Many famous artists have, over the years, made Montmartre’s cafés their home in Paris.
+That includes painters of world-class such as Édouard Manet, Claude Monet, Edgar Degas, Henri de Toulouse-Lautrec, Pierre-Auguste Renoir, Vicent Van Gogh, Pablo Picasso, Amedeo Modigliani, Salvador Dalí, and Joan Miró.
 It is possible to locate some of their old studios and houses.

 However, the outbreak of World Water I put an end to cultural life around the Place du Tertre.
 Most of the artists moved down to the Montparnasse quarter.

-Some of the famous artists and creators have been buried at the Cimetière de Montmartre, e.g., the painter Edgar Degas and the director François Truffaut.
+Some famous artists and creators have been buried at the Cimetière de Montmartre, e.g., the painter Edgar Degas and the director François Truffaut.

 The streets around the Place du Tertre are perfect for a stroll to soak up the atmosphere – whether in the morning, the afternoon, or the evening.
 Depending on when you set out to explore the neighbourhood, you will experience different people and settings.
 If you remember the film ‘Amélie’, you may recognise the setting from the film up here, where you can follow in the footsteps of ‘Amélie de Montmartre’.
 The quaint district is also the setting of several other films.